F2A85-M fails to detect 24-32GB of RAM properly

 Is it safe to try the 4.4 prerelease to see if the bug can be reproduced there as well?
 I am just asking because I have no separate chip as backup nor the proper clip for hardware flashing this device.

-#2 Updated by Kyösti Mälkki almost 3 years ago
+#2 Updated by Kyösti Mälkki about 3 years ago

 - Assignee set to Kyösti Mälkki